tq1/tq1-docs/docs/FAQ.md

 (this guy with zero users targeted will never get the push, for example)

 - Have you opened the app after installing?
 You have to do this in order to TQ1 to register your device
+- Make sure the push notifications are enabled on your device
+- If your app send any custom data, make sure it matches the custom data you are using to filter the users

 ### How do I add a custom filter?